BDehapiot/Template-Repo_Python/README.md

 ## Description

 ## Installation
-This tutorial provides a step-by-step guide to installing **Python**, coupled with **Spyder**, utilizing the **Mamba/Conda** environment manager.
+This tutorial provides a step-by-step guide to install **Python**, coupled with **Spyder**, using the **Mamba/Conda** environment manager.
 Spyder is an Integrated Development Environment (IDE), allowing users to easely execute and interact with Python codes.
 Although not mandatory, Spyder is recommended for beginners.

+Please select your operating system:

 <details> <summary>Windows</summary>